CitrusHappy/CitrusDialogue/README.md

 - Fully cancellable mid-dialogue.
 - Wrap around for dialogue that is too long
 - Optional & Customizable NPC portrait
+- Respects the availability of quests and options

 ## Demo